damar-wicaksono/uq-benchmarks/test-functions/otlCircuit/otlCircuit.md

 [//]: # "Dimension: 6-dimension"

 The six-dimensional OTL circuit function computes the mid-point voltage ($V_m$) of an output transformerless (OTL) push-pull circuit.
-It has been used as a test function in metamodeling (Ben Ari, 2007) and sensitivity analysis for screening (Moon, 2010) exercises.
+It has been used as a test function in metamodeling (Ben-Ari and Steinberg, 2007) and sensitivity analysis for screening (Moon, 2010) exercises.

 ## Description